cmaloney/dcos-docs/_pages/administration/security-and-authentication/auth-api.md

 To authenticate an HTTP request against a DCOS component, specify the `<authtoken>` in the request header.

-For example, to access the Marathon UI:
+For example, to access the Marathon API:

     $ curl --header "Authorization: token=<authtoken>" http://<master-host-name>/service/marathon/v2/apps

-For example, to access the Mesos UI:
+For example, to access the Mesos API:

     $ curl --header "Authorization: token=<authtoken>" http://<master-host-name>/mesos/master/state.json